 In the case of CPIN, equation '7' shows that the increase in CPIN causes to increase in Nepalese exports to India.
 Though this relation seems to be theoretically inconsistent, it may hold true if either the majority of goods exported are price inelastic in nature or majority of the commodities included in the CPI basket of Nepal do not find their way to India.
-If scrutinized the composition of Nepalese exports to India, the lion's share of exports constitute agro-forestry-based primary commodities for which the price is highly inelastic.
+If scrutinized the composition of Nepalese exports to India, the lion's share of exports constitute agro-forestrybased primary commodities for which the price is highly inelastic.
 Furthermore, most of the goods included in the CPI basket of Nepal are either not exported to India or even if exported, their shares are too thin.
-For example, commodities included in the 'food and beverage' sub-basket of Nepalese CPI are rather mostly imported from India than exported to it.
+For example, commodities included in the 'food and beverage' subbasket of Nepalese CPI are rather mostly imported from India than exported to it.
 Similarly, only a very few Nepalese manufactures under the sub-basket 'non-food and services' find their way to Indian market.
 At the same time when the volume of trade is measured in monetary units instead of in physical units and most of the Nepalese exportable to India constitute the goods lying outside of the CPI basket, the positive relationship between changes in Nepalese CPI and changes in Nepalese exports to India does not seem to be much implausible.
 In the same manner, equation '8' also shows a positive relationship between CPIN and Nepalese imports from India.
-This implies that when CPIN increases, Nepalese imports from India also increases.
+This implies that when CPIN increases, Nepalese imports from India increases.
 This is also acceptable.
 However, if viewed comparatively, equation '8' is better fit than equation '7'.
 Therefore, even if increase in CPIN causes to increase both the 'X' and 'M', it causes to increase 'M' relatively more than it causes to increase 'X'.
 This shows that the net effect of increase in CPIN is to increase Nepalese imports from India.
 Therefore, the variable CPIN also works more favorably for India than for Nepal.

 The equations '9' and '10' test the effect of CPII on both the Nepalese exports to and imports from India.
 Equation '9' shows that when CPII increases, 'X' increases, which is theoretically correct and hence acceptable.
 In the case of CPII and Nepalese imports from India, equation '10' shows that when CPII increases, Nepalese imports from India also increases.
-Compared to the value of the coefficient of CPII in equation '9', the value of the coefficient of CPII in equation '9', the value of the coefficient of CPII in equation '10' is higher.
+Compared to the value of the coefficient of CPII in equation '9', the value of the coefficient of CPII in equation '10' is higher.
 This shows that increase in CPII causes more to increase Nepalese imports from India compared to increase in Nepalese exports to India.
 Though, it seems to be theoretically inconsistent, it is not implausible because the data are measured in terms of monetary value and Nepal has to import wide ranges of goods from India for which cost barely matters.
 This shows that both the CPIN and CPII work more favorably for India than for Nepal.

 The effect of change in Nepalese population (POPN) both the Nepalese exports to India (X) and Nepalese imports from India (M) are positive.
 The result as depicted by equation '11' shows that when POPN increases, Nepalese exports to India increases.
-This is theoretically correct because with the increase in labor force the overall productivity of the economy increases.
-Therefore, this result is acceptable.
+This is theoretically correct and hence acceptable.
 Similarly, while analyzed the effect of change in POPN on Nepalese imports from India, the equation '12' shows that when POPN increases, imports from India also increases.
-This is also theoretically correct and acceptable because with the increase in population size, the demand for goods increases, eventually leading to increase in the volume of imports.
-The comparative results further show that equation '12' is better fit than equation '11'.
+This is also theoretically correct and acceptable.
+The result further shows the equation '12' is better fit than equation '11'.
 Therefore, as like other variables, POPN also works more favorably for India than for Nepal.